KateMcGuane/spill_the_beans/README.md

   ### Database

-  - [PostgreSQL from Code Institute](https://dbs.ci-dbs.net/) was used as the PostgreSQL database for this project
+  - [PostgreSQL from Code Institute](https://dbs.ci-dbs.net/) was used as the PostgreSQL database for this project.

   ### Languages & Frameworks